Sponka/Astro_U-net/Network1/readme.md

  <p align="center"> <b>  Astro-U-net:  Network 1 </b> </p>

  <p style="text-align:justify">  The input and output have one channel with size 256x256.
 Information about the exposure time ratio, is added at the bottom of the U-net.
 For training we use an exposure time ratio of two.
 The network is trained for 5000 epochs and it take ~ 48 hours.
-Each epoch has 160 iterations, where it sees a random crop from each of the 160 training images.  </p>
+Each epoch has 160 iterations, where it sees a random crop from each of the 160 training images.
+Evaluation was done on images in electrons. </p>